0xtheak/issue_tracker/README.md

     GoogleCallbackURL="http://localhost:3000/auth/google/callback"

 Ensure that you set these variables appropriately in the .env file before running the application.

+Run the application:

+    npm start

+    Access the application:
+    Open your preferred web browser and go to http://localhost:3000 to access the Issue Tracker.

 Contributing

 Contributions to enhance the Issue Tracker application are always welcome.
 If you have any ideas, suggestions, or bug reports, please open an issue or submit a pull request.
 Your contributions will be highly appreciated.